Imoh E. Akpan

 - Obtained a defense verdict in an eight-day jury trial in U.S. District Court for the District of Maryland.

-- Obtained a defense verdict in a negligent entrustment claim involving driver convicted of a DUI.
+- Obtained a defense verdict in a negligent entrustment claim involving driver convicted of DUI.

 - Obtained summary judgment in favor of a delivery company on a vicarious liability claim.